What is summer stock?

 What are the meals like?

-We provide six dinners per week.
+We provide seven dinners per week.
 Most meals are catered from local restaurants, and the university caterers.
 We offer a vegetarian option, but cannot accommodate any dietary needs.
 We have a kitchen on site where you can prepare small meals if needed.

 How do I get cast in a show?